Frequently Asked Questions

 2. What are Continuing & Community Education Classes?

-They are short-term, not-for-credit classes.
+They are short-term, not-for-credit classes and are non-transferrable for academic credit.
 Some classes are open to students under 18 with permission of the instructor.
 College for Youth class ages are listed with the class title.
 SMC Continuing & Community Education classes are not equivalent to credit classes and cannot be used to meet prerequisites in the SMC credit program.

 3. Is there a minimum age limit for students to attend a class?